-One of the most common reasons for visits to your GYN is noted to be a spectrum of problems generally labeled vaginitis.
-This includes any issue with discharge, malodor, or discomfort of the vagina.
+One of the most common reasons for visits to your GYN is a spectrum of problems generally labeled vaginitis.
+These include issues with discharge, malodor, or discomfort of the vagina.
 Each one of these symptoms can indicate a particular bacteria, fungus, or potentially other underlying cause.

 - Foul smell or fishy odor

-- Does it occur after a specific trigger (such as the end of your menstrual period or the day after intercourse)
+- Does it have a trigger (like the end of your menstrual period or the day after intercourse)

 - Redness or irritation of the vagina

 CAUSES AND TREATMENTS

-After Midtown GYN discusses your symptoms and believes you have a form of vaginitis, They will discuss some of the potential reasons you may be having these symptoms.
+After Midtown GYN discusses your symptoms and believes you have a type of vaginitis, They will discuss some of the potential reasons you may be having these symptoms.

 Gynecologists of Manhattan Women’s Health & Wellness offers comprehensive Obstetrics & Gynecology care in NYC for women of all ages.
-At our ob-gyn clinic, we provide a full range of gynecology services, from annual check-ups and routine pap smears to Vaginitis treatments and GYN procedures, surgeries performed in our office or the hospital.
-In addition, our state-of-the-art gynecology NYC facility is equipped with the latest ob-gyn equipment.
+Our ob-gyn clinic provides a full range of gynecology services, from annual check-ups and routine pap smears to Vaginitis treatments and GYN procedures, surgeries performed in our office or the hospital.
+In addition, our state-of-the-art gynecology NYC facility has the latest ob-gyn equipment.